Yehhun/UECM3033_assign3/report.md

 ![Graph_of_y1_against_y0_1.jpg](Graph_of_y1_against_y0_1.jpg)
 ![Graph_of_y1_against_y0_2.jpg](Graph_of_y1_against_y0_2.jpg)

-By comparing left picture and right picture, although there is not much a difference, we can see that the line is higher a bit, which mean there is more predator to prey.
+By comparing left picture and right picture, although there is not much a difference, we can see that the line is higher a bit, which mean there is more predator to prey after changing from 0.1 to 0.11.

 Is the system of ODE sensitive to initial condition?
 Explain.